dojo/framework/src/routing/README.md

 });
 ```

+When there are multiple matching outlets, the callback function receives all matching parameters merged into a single object.

 ##### Global Error Outlet

 Whenever a `MatchType.ERROR` occurs a global outlet is automatically added to the matched outlets called `errorOutlet`.
 This outlet can be used to render a widget for any unknown routes.